-Each time you cancel a subscription or disconnect service for any reason whatsoever, divert that monthly payment into your savings account.
+When you cancel a subscription or disconnect service for any reason, divert that monthly payment into your savings account.
 That money can be saved and used for other things.

 12. Think of Prices in Working Hours

 Say, a new set of golf clubs costs around $300.
-That’s not bad, is it?
+That’s not bad.
 After all, there are numerous expensive things you could purchase.
 But, before spending $300, frame this differently: How many working hours would it take you to make $300?
-If you earn $10/hour, then it would take you 30 hours of work – not to mention taxes and other deductions that reduce the size of your paycheck.
+If you earn $10/hour, it will take you 30 hours of work – not to mention taxes and other deductions that reduce the size of your paycheck.
 Now, are you ready to pay for 30 hours of work for those clubs?
-At times, giving purchases a new thought is what your brain needs to help you manage your money.
+Sometimes, giving purchases a new thought is what your brain needs to help you manage your money.

 13. Bank Your Unexpected Good Fortunes

-The next way in this post on how to save money every month is one that I love.
-If extra money happens to land in your lap, such as refunds, bonuses, rebates, or any kind of windfall, spend a small percentage of it, and save the rest in an emergency fund.
+The following way in this post on how to save money every month is one that I love.
+If extra cash lands in your lap, such as refunds, bonuses, rebates, or any windfall, spend a small percentage and save the rest in an emergency fund.
 If you have credit card debt, you can pay some of that off.

 14. Turn “No” Into a “Yes”